Honeywell FocusPro 5000 Non-Programmable Thermostat

 There are two main types of RV thermostats – mechanical and digital.
 Both types work well, but there are some advantages and disadvantages to each.
 We’ll be honest; mechanical options have many more drawbacks than benefits.
 While the problems aren’t necessarily deal-breakers, you may find that it helps to swing your decision one way or the other.

 Analog (Mechanical) Thermostats

-- Much cheaper than digital thermostats.
+- Much cheaper than thermostats with a digital display.

 - Easy to operate.

 - Tends to be inaccurate (up to about five degrees off in either direction).